 “Every one of us is, in the cosmic perspective, precious.
 If a human disagrees with you, let him live.
 In a hundred billion galaxies, you will not find another.” — Carl Sagan

 As I have matured, one thing I’ve learned is that people’s opinions, including my own, aren’t nearly as significant or earth-shaking as I once thought.
 It’s OK to have them and use them as discussion starters when given the opportunity.
-But they should never be used as weapons to inflict harm or pain upon those who don’t share our views.
+But we should never use opinions as weapons to inflict harm or pain upon those who don’t share our views.

 As a society we have lost our ability to differentiate between someone’s opinion and their worth.
 If we don’t like their opinion on a particular subject, we take it personal and remove them from our circle of friends.
 Some even claim they are being persecuted if someone disagrees with one of their cherished ideas.